AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/account-profiling/new-account-discovery.md

    >[!NOTE]
    >
-   >New Accounts shows a list of accounts that are not yours in ABM, yet.
+   >New Accounts shows a list of accounts that are not yours in TAM, yet.
 They are accounts that have the potential to be new for you based on filters you select.

 1. Select all applicable filters (this part is highly customizable, the following is just one example to demonstrate filtering).